d-pujara/my_portfolio/README.md

 - 1: Climate change is a man-made phenomenon and is very real.
 - 2: Factual news story

-Model has been trained with 74% accuracy.
+Model has been pre-trained using Logistic Regression, Decision Tree and K-Means with Logistic Regression prooviding the highest accuracy at 74%.

 [Link to Kaggle Dataset](https://www.kaggle.com/datasets/edqian/twitter-climate-change-sentiment-dataset)